carstenSpraener/cgV19/README.md

 __Reusable__

-With cgV19 you can build cartridges that defines a DSL and can be used in many projects.
+With cgV19 you can build cartridges that can be used in many projects.
 Cartridges will interpret a Model and build the Code, the documentation and all configuration that you may need.
 A concrete project can plug in the cartridges that it will need.